Capital Acquistion Tax

 CAT Filing Dates

-This means that where the valuation date arises between 1 September 2010 and 31 August 2011, the pay and file deadline is 30 September 2011
+Where the valuation date of a gift or inheritance arises between 1 September 2012 and 31 August 2013, the pay and file deadline is 30 September 2013.

 In the case of an Inheritance, the Valuation Date is normally the earliest of the following dates: